The Queen of Black Magic: Plot

-Nadya finds under Pak Bandi's bed inappropriate photos of orphanage girls, including Siti, whom they suspect to be practicing black magic to exact revenge.
+Nadya finds under Pak Bandi's bed inappropriate photos of orphanage girls, including Siti, leading them to suspect her of practising black magic to exact revenge.
 Siti swears innocence but confirms that Pak Bandi molested every girl and was the one who burned the three girls as warning.
 Ibu Mirah resorted to black magic to protect the girls and kill Pak Bandi, but died before succeeding.
 The girl in Hanif's trunk, Mustika, wakes up.
 She reveals that the bus was intercepted by a woman who jinxed everyone to death, but Mustika was unaffected because she did not hear the spell through her headphones; she ran out but was hit by Hanif's car.
 Hanif deduces that this woman was the vengeful Murni, who, unlike in Rani's story, is in fact Ibu Mirah's biological daughter.

 Murni appears and punishes them with hellish torture, because, although they did her no harm, their ignorance of her family ordeal "is also a sin".
 Therefore, they must feel what she felt when her family died.
 Aided by Rani, who is implied to be her daughter, Murni gives Nadya a choice: kill Hanif or her children die.
 Haqi stabs Murni from behind and Nadya decapitates her.
 Murni reattaches her head but gets immolated by Nadya and stumbles into the incapacitated Pak Bandi.
-Bandi calls for help but Hanif ignores and let him burns to death for all his sins.
+Nadya and her family escape.

 In the epilogue, Nadya sees a brief apparition of Murni when picking up Haqi from school.
 Meanwhile, in the now sold orphanage building, sounds of Ibu Mirah's clubbed foot echo in its halls.